 - Disguised in Drag: In this comic, Wheeler dresses up as a female turkey to attract a tom turkey for the dogs' Thanksgiving dinner.

 - Disproportionate Retribution: Will sometimes has a bad temper, and in this comic, he takes a huge bite out of a tree that just dropped a leaf on his nose.
 Tucker asks him if he has ever considered anger management.
 Here, Will overreacts strongly to the cold weather when he heads outside, having a complete meltdown complete with copious Symbol Swearing and kicking a snowman apart.
+Here, Will is shown about to take a barbed-wire wrapped bat to a snowman to express his winter hatred.

 - The Ditz: Kenny is not the smartest dog around and has a strong eccentric streak.
 In this strip, he asks his bird friend Wheeler how he gets girls to notice him, then tries out his best approximation of bird mating moves on Cocoa.
 She thinks he's lost it.